 Welcome to the American Institute of Minimally Invasive Surgery

 The American Institute of Minimally Invasive Surgery (AIMIS) is the nation’s pre-eminent educator of advanced surgical techniques for women’s health specialists.
-AIMIS brings together hospitals, surgeons, clinics, medical technology companies, the insurance industry and patients by providing a platform to deliver advanced surgical procedures that improve health care for women of all ages.
-AIMIS teaches and supports minimally invasive gynecological and urogynecological surgical methods and supports members with business strategies to help grow and strengthen their practice while improving patient outcomes through advanced surgical techniques.
-AIMIS also provides resources for patients, corporate partners, physician members and affiliates to help foster minimally invasive surgery techniques that provide speedier recoveries, reduced scarring and lower costs.
+AIMIS brings together hospitals, surgeons, clinics, medical technology companies and patients by providing a platform to deliver advanced surgical procedures that improve health care for all ages.
+AIMIS teaches and supports minimally invasive methods and supports members with branding to help grow and strengthen their practice while improving patient outcomes through advanced surgical techniques.
+AIMIS also provides resources for patients, corporate partners, physician members and affiliates to help foster minimally invasive surgery techniques that provide speedier recoveries with transparency and accountability.
+AIMIS is the only organization that concentrates on data collection.
+Our goal is to focus on reducing and eliminating post surgical complications and improving patient outcomes.

 Advancing Health Care for Women Through Better Treatment Options

 Minimally invasive surgery, whether laparoscopic or robotically assisted, is advancing health care for women by providing doctors new tools to accomplish the same goals as they would with traditional open surgery.
 Patients who experience minimally invasive procedures suffer less pain and blood loss, with fewer complications and a faster recovery time.
-As an AIMIS member, women’s health specialists derive great benefits from education and business solutions.
-Not only do we teach minimally invasive surgery methods, but we also offer patients resources on where to find an AIMIS-certified doctor, information on what to expect from a minimally invasive procedure, and more.
+As an AIMIS member, women’s health specialists derive great benefits from education and data collection.
+Not only do we teach minimally invasive surgery methods, but we also offer patients resources on where to find an AIMIS accredited physician, information on what to expect from a minimally invasive procedure, and more.

 Dedicated to Quality and Innovation

-AIMIS physicians are dedicated to raise the standard of health care for women.
+AIMIS physicians are dedicated to raise the standard of health care for women and to lower surgical complications with expert surgeons.
 Minimally invasive surgery is not only good for patients.
 It’s also good for business.
-AIMIS works with its member physicians every step of the way – even after you step out of our classrooms.
+AIMIS works with its member physicians every step of the way – even after you step out of our programs.

 Why was AIMIS formed?